chrismurrph/default-db-format/README.md

 ##### Internal version

-The current internal version is 21.
+The current internal version is 22.
 Makes sense for when dealing with snapshots.
-21 goes with "0.1.1-SNAPSHOT".
+22 goes with "0.1.1-SNAPSHOT".
 It is displayed by the HUD.
+(Version 21 had a bug where a `keyword` was not recognised as data).